Uruguay Human Rights Report April 2018

 d.
 Arbitrary Arrest or Detention

+The National Police, under the Ministry of Interior, maintain internal security.
+The National Directorate for Migration, also under the Ministry of Interior, is responsible for migration and border enforcement.
+The armed forces, under the Ministry of National Defense, are responsible for external security and have some domestic responsibilities as guardians of the outside perimeter of six prisons.
 Civilian authorities maintained effective control over the National Police, and the government has effective mechanisms to investigate and punish abuse and corruption.
 There were no reports of impunity involving the security forces during the year.

 e.
 Denial of Fair Public Trial